I have several papers trying to better understand how school segregation has been changing over time and how it relates to educational inequality.

 There are 3 ways to think about how social phenomena change: changes as people age, changes at time passes, and changes as old cohorts are replaced with new ones.
 We decomposed changes in school segregation since the late 1990s along these lines.
 The biggest changes are those that occur irrespective of time/cohort as students age: segregation drops substantially as students transition from elementary to middle school, and drops further as they transition from middle school to high school.
 After accounting for these age-based changes, black-white segregation did not change much, while Hispanic-white segregation declined modestly.
 In both cases, there were declines over time that were offset by increases across cohorts.
 In other words, while there were widespread changes that led students to be more evenly distributed to schools by race/ethnicity, there is something about more recent cohorts of students that makes them more prone to segregation than older cohorts.
 We hope to better explain these changes in future research.

-Fiel, Jeremy E. (Forthcoming) “Education Governance as a Macrosocial Influence on School Segregation.”
-P. XXX in R. Langer and T. Brüsemeister (Ed.), Handbook of Theories and Theory Building in Educational Governance.
+Fiel, Jeremy E. (2019) “Education Governance as a Macrosocial Influence on School Segregation.”
+Pp. 751-67 in R. Langer and T. Brüsemeister (Ed.), Handbuch Educational Governance Theorien(Handbook of Theories and Theory Building in Educational Governance).
 Springer VS.

 This chapter is a bit more theoretical than my previous work.
 It ponders the ways that educational governance influences school segregation.
 I portray governance systems as macro-level structures that shape the opportunity structure of segregation.
 Any governance system provides a set of opportunities and incentives that actors navigate when forming education policies, and that individuals navigate when choosing schools.
 Among other things, I argue that although decentralized governance systems—such as those with high levels of political fragmentation and local autonomy—are often suspected to exacerbate segregation and inequality, this is not necessarily true.
 Decentralization is conducive to variation in segregation regimes across school systems, and to change over time; hence it provides opportunities for extremely low and high segregation.
 Centralized governance, in contrast, provides more uniform and stable arrangements over place and time, but these arrangements could support high or low levels of segregation.